mathias4833/pronotheme/README.md

 ## How to use it ?

 the plugin is downloadable at https://addons.mozilla.org/fr/firefox/addon/pronotheme.
-You can try this this even without a Pronote account, just follow this link https://demo.index-education.net/pronote/eleve.html and click in Pronotheme icon on the top right of the screen.
+You can try it even without a Pronote account, just follow this link https://demo.index-education.net/pronote/eleve.html and click in Pronotheme icon on the top right of the screen.

 ## Edit this plugin